 Metal that isn’t being heated in some way is often cold to the touch – if you drop a coin onto the palm of your hand you will feel its coolness and maybe some of its flatness and roundness as well, but after a while the sensations will diminish until your awareness of the coin has almost gone (although the simple act of focusing your awareness on the coin will bring sensation back, which is what Bateson means by “scanning”, and why a self-scanning process is fundamental to Feldenkrais lessons).
 This isn’t simply because the coin warms up, but because your brain edits out the signal from the contact of the coin on your skin – nerve cells do not keep conveying the same information unless it is likely to be useful to us, they only fire off a signal to the brain when something new happens; when something changes.

-In Feldenkrais teaching we are always looking for the difference that will make a positive difference to our own functioning and that of our students – Awareness Through Movement lessons are designed to maximise the amount of information that we get from the sensory motor nervous system by constantly paying attention to what changes – what feels different – as we move, and when we get up from the floor at the end of the lesson we are rewarded with a very different sense of our self – our balance, our stance, the way we hold our head, the way we walk, our experience of our weight, to offer just a few examples.
-We are standing in Earth’s gravity field with greater ease and less sense of conscious effort, and all these changes are achieved by the simple but powerful behaviour of paying attention to small differences.
+In Feldenkrais teaching we are always looking for the difference that will make a positive difference to our own functioning and that of our students – Awareness Through Movement lessons are designed to maximise the amount of information that we get from the sensory motor nervous system by constantly paying attention to what changes – what feels different – as we move, and when we get up from the floor at the end of the lesson we are rewarded with a very different sense of our self – our balance, our stance, the way we breath, the way we hold our head, the way we walk, our experience of our weight, to offer just a few examples.
+We are standing in Earth’s gravity field with greater ease and less sense of conscious effort, and all these changes are achieved by the simple but powerful activity of paying attention to small differences.